SharePointPro/SpproEntity/README.md

 Sppro Entity is still very much a work in progress.
 If you have any suggestion please contact me via my webpage.
 See more here: http://www.sharepointpro.com.au

-I plan on introducing LINQ provider.
+I plan on introducing a LINQ provider.